yi15922/STA112_soccer_data/proposal/proposal.md

 ## Section 1.
 Introduction

 What makes the most valuable soccer player?
-We wish to explore how performance, physical attributes, and general characteristics of soccer players affect their market value during a season.
-Through visualizations and modeling, we hope to explore each characteristic is correlated to performance and market value for a player, and whether patterns exist within goals, assists, age ranges, positions, and more, among the top footballers.
-We plan to first use visualizations to discover patterns, and then modeling to develop our central questions of which characteristics of players impact performance and value.
-In order to answer our question, we plan to construct a model which predicts the relative market value of any player in the European club league.
+We wish to explore how performance during a season, physical attributes, and general characteristics of soccer players such as age and position affect their market value during a season.
+Through exploratory visualizations and modeling, we hope to explore whether or not and how each characteristic is correlated to performance and market value for a player, and whether patterns exist between markers of success (such as number of assists, number of goals, etc.) and failure (number of substitions off the playing field, number of own goals, etc.) and value during a season.
+We plan to first use visualizations to discover patterns, and then modeling to develop our central question of which characteristics of players impact value as viewed by the soccer market.
+In order to answer our question, we plan to construct a model which predicts the relative market value of any player in the European club league during the 2018-2019 season.
+We plan to delve deep into the construction of this model, and find a creative way to communicate and display it effectively.
+The shiny package may be a tool we use down the line if our project evolves.

-Our data is a collection of the top 500 valuable players in the 2018-2019 European club season (data collected on 11/27/2018).
-The data comes from a professional German soccer statistics website titled “Transfermarkt”, which is a website dedicated to tracking player’s market values and performances.
+Our data is a collection of the top 500 most valuable players in the 2018-2019 European club season (data collected on 11/27/2018).
+We recognize that by using the top 500 players by market value (which is in and of itself a biased measure), we have a sample which is biased and may be right skewed in terms of market value.
+We will not be conducting hypthosis testing due to the former and we will explore possibly analyzing our data after using a transformation to account for the latter.
+The data comes from a professional German soccer statistics website titled “Transfermarkt”, which is a website dedicated to tracking players’ market values and performances.
 Transfermarkt.com is a leading medium in reporting soccer transfer news and they have connections with all of the major leagues and clubs across Europe, South America, and Asia.
-The player statistics are generated after each match and analyzed by professional scouts and soccer analysts.
+The player statistics are generated after each match and analyzed by professional scouts, soccer analysts and data scientists.
 Each observation is a player, and includes the variables name, position, number of matches, number of goals scored, number of own goals, number of assists, number of yellow cards, number of red cards, number of substitutions on, number of substitutions off, and market value.
 The data was obtained from transfermarkt.com through web scraping tools learned from the course, and the script used to scrape the data `(web_scrape.R)` can be found in this repository.
-We currently have 12 columns and 50 rows scraped, but may later during our analysis decide to obtain a few more columns and several more rows, depending on where our analysis leads us.
+This file also has the url used to scrape.
+A citation in order to account for the url’s dynamic state is also included in the READme markdown of the data folder.

 ## Section 2.
 Data analysis plan